psgrover2010/parry-blog/_posts/2019-08-30-hallstatt--reason-why-everyone-in-love-with-hallstatt.md

 ![](/uploads/Hallstatt-1 &#40;1&#41;.jpg){: width="1080" height="718"}

-If you are traveling from Salzburg then catch the bus 150 until bad Ischl & switch to Bus 542 directly which will drop you right to the lake of Gosau in approximate 30 minutes.
+> If you are traveling from Salzburg then catch the bus 150 until bad Ischl & switch to Bus 542 directly which will drop you right to the lake of Gosau in approximate 30 minutes.
 A simply you can do the reverse if you plan to visit Hallstatt from Gosau.
 Self-drive on this way is one of the amazing drives as you will passes through forests and through the mountains.

 Before I go any further, let me tell you that I don’t like hiking but I cannot miss great views even if I need to walk for a couple of hours.![](/uploads/Hallstatt-1 &#40;2&#41;.jpg){: width="1080" height="716"}

-**Tipp**\: If you are traveling with child then be aware there is lot of walking involve if you plan for Dachstein.&nbsp;
+> **Tipp**\: If you are traveling with child then be aware there is lot of walking involve if you plan for Dachstein.&nbsp;

-**Dachstein Krippenstein****\:**
+##### **Dachstein Krippenstein:&nbsp;**

 I started my day with ‘’All-in-One’’ ticket at Dachstein Krippenstein where I had explored the Mammut & Ice cave.&nbsp;![](/uploads/Hallstatt-1 &#40;3&#41;.jpg){: width="1080" height="723"}**Mammut Cave****\:**

 *Getting Here*\: Bus 543 direction towards Obertraun Dachsteinseilbahn Talstation from Hallstatt Römische in 20 minutes to the Dachstein Visitor Center; there ride up to the cable car gondola to the 1st station.&nbsp;![](/uploads/Hallstatt-1 &#40;4&#41;.jpg){: width="1080" height="721"}

-&nbsp;

-**Closed In Winter**\: The Mammut Caves are closed for Winter each November until May.
+> **Closed In Winter**\: The Mammut Caves are closed for Winter each November until May.

 I have started at middle station Schönbergalm (section I) for the Giant Mammut Cave which includes approximately 15 to 20 minutes walking toward cave entrance and then approximately 800 steps with few stairs on your way.
 You will be given the tour number at starting point and free guided tour is for 50 minutes with temperature of +3 &deg;C (37,4 &deg;F).![](/uploads/Hallstatt-1 &#40;26&#41;.jpg){: width="1066" height="731"}

-&nbsp;

-This name ‘’[Mammut Cave](https://dachstein-salzkammergut.com/en/summer/below-ground/mammut-cave/){: target="_blank"}’’ was chosen by explorers due to the surprizing dimensions of the underground spaces and passageways contained within this cave system.
+> This name ‘’[Mammut Cave](https://dachstein-salzkammergut.com/en/summer/below-ground/mammut-cave/){: target="_blank"}’’ was chosen by explorers due to the surprizing dimensions of the underground spaces and passageways contained within this cave system.
 At present around 1 km of passageways can be seen through free guided tour wherein more than 70 km of these passageways have been explored.

 **Children accessibility to the cave?&nbsp;**You will be amazed to see the fantastic infrastructure of the Mammut Cave.
 It is perfect for visits with kids of any age.&nbsp;